AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/live-search-displays-out-of-stock-products.md

 ---
-title: Live Search displays out-of-stock products regardless of stock status settings in admin
+title: [!DNL Live Search] displays out-of-stock products regardless of stock status settings in admin
 description: This article provides information on the known issue where the Product Listing Page (PLP) shows the *We can’t find products matching the selection* error while the search popover returns some items.
 exl-id: 2a351b83-407c-444a-a761-4932b5b88843
 ---
-# Live Search displays out-of-stock products regardless of stock status settings in admin
+# [!DNL Live Search] displays out-of-stock products regardless of stock status settings in admin

 >[!IMPORTANT]
 >